LearnersGuild/idm/README.md

 10. If you do not already have one, create a free AWS account: [https://aws.amazon.com](https://aws.amazon.com/).
 In that account, create an IAM user to represent your IDM development environment.
 Give that user programmatic access to read and write S3 buckets.
 Make a copy of that user's access key ID and secret access key.
 You'll need to include these in your environment variables in the next step.

-11. Create your `.env.development` file for your environment.
-Example:
+11. Create the `.env.development` file for your environment and save it in your IDM project directory.
+Use the following template, replacing placeholders in angle brackets (<>) with their actual values.

     ```bash
     PORT=9001